josephthweatt/Parrot-automation-controller/README.md

 Special thanks to
 -----------------
-  -Hack AZ, for providing the hardware and people that made this happen -My team, Mona, Drew, and Rooz, for their help, feedback, and for chasing down all the runaway drones.
+  *Hack AZ, for providing the hardware and people that made this happen

+  *My team, Mona, Drew, and Rooz, for their help, feedback, and for chasing down all the runaway drones.